 And the help continues.
 Rebecca Lo (MPH ’13), vice president of the Student Government Association, and Samantha Hillson (MPH ’13), president of Group for Community Recovery, have joined with the Black and Latino Student Caucus to organize a food drive for residents of storm-torn neighborhoods.

 Want to pitch in?
 Here are ways to participate in helping those affected by Sandy and other neighbors in need during this holiday season.

 - Food Drive for Hurricane Sandy Victims.
 Donate your canned goods and other packaged food items in bins, including one by the café in the Allan Rosenfield Building.
 Items are donated via City Harvest.
 More information on the SGA website.

 - Volunteer Trip to the Rockaways.
 Activities may involve demolition, cleaning out basements, sorting donation goods, checking on the elderly, and providing food and water.
 On December 8, a bus will leave at 9am from the CUMC campus and stop at 220 Beach 129th Street, returning at 5pm.
 A midday pickup is available if you cannot stay all day.
 Snacks and drinks provided.
-To RSVP or for more information, contact email@example.com.
+To RSVP or for more information, contact bspoer [at] gmail.com.